The Librarians: The Next Chapter: Development

 In May 2023, it was announced that a spinoff of The Librarians was in the works at The CW.
 In August 2024, it was announced that the series was picked up for a two-season order at TNT, with its first season to consist of twelve episodes.
-Dean Devlin is set as the showrunner of the series and is executive producing alongside Marc Roskin, Rachel Olschan-Wilson, and Noah Wyle.
-The series is filmed in Serbia with many extras and post production being Serbian.
+Dean Devlin is set as the showrunner of the series and is executive producing alongside Marc Roskin, Rachel Olschan-Wilson, and Noah Wyle, who portrayed Flynn Carsen, the protagonist of the original Librarian films.

 Casting

 In February 2024, it was announced that Jessica Green had joined the cast of The Librarians: The Next Chapter.
-In March, it was announced Christian Kane would reprise the role of Jacob Stone, and that Callum McGowan, Olivia Morris, Bluey Robinson, and Caroline Loncq had also joined the cast of the series.
+In March, it was announced Christian Kane would reprise the role of Jacob Stone, and that British actors Callum McGowan, Olivia Morris, Bluey Robinson, and Caroline Loncq had also joined the cast of the series.

 Filming

 By May 2025, the second season of The Librarians: The Next Chapter had begun filming.
 The series is filmed on-location in Belgrade, Serbia, with the Military Museum entrance of the Belgrade Fortress serving as the exterior of "Belgrade Castle" where the fictional library is housed, and interiors shot in a Serbian studio.